pierrediedhiou/cybersecurity-journey/glossary.md

 - **FTK Imager** — A widely used tool for creating disk images of Windows systems with a user-friendly graphical interface.
 Can be used for both acquisition and analysis
+- **False Positive** — An alert that points to something dangerous but turns out to be benign upon investigation (ex: high data transfer that was actually a legitimate backup)
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory